ArnoldYing/arnoldying.github.io/_posts/2020-03-01-dancing-biped-robot.md

     6. Shuffle: The robot performs a simple shuffle by turning its legs left and right several times.

 - **Music**
-The robot can also play certain pre-programmed songs using the peizo-buzzer that we wired up:
+The robot can also play certain pre-programmed songs (even during dances) using the peizo-buzzer that we wired up:
     1. The Anthem
     2. Mario: Super Mario Bros Theme Song
     3. Stranger Things: Stranger Things Theme Song